CDCgov/data-exchange-fhir/spikes/source-azure-archive/CDC.DEX.FHIR.Function/README.md

 ## DataPurge

 The DataPurge application is a crohn based service designed to remove client data from fhir repository at scheduled intervals

+##  Shared Code
+The shared code that is common functionality between functions.

 # Source Code